 Search View

+Column Headers can include any of the Data Entry Fields as shown in VIP – Field List

-Upon entry, the Search View will display a list of all Cases in VIP.
+Upon entry, the Search View will display a list of all Trials in VIP, sorted by descending Verdict Amount.

 The grid can be customized (and remembered for that user) by moving, grouping, adding/removing columns.

-Click on to do the following:
+On subsequent login, previous (latest) customization to be loaded by default.

+Data will be limited based on user’s access rights.

-Save the current Search and Filters – provide a Name for the saved search
+The current Search and Filter selections can be saved (named) and retrieved (re-execute the saved selections).

-Select a saved search.
-It will then be executed and results will be filtered as per the saved search

-Click on to export the results to Excel.
+Results can be exported to Excel.

 Search/Filter